The-Open-Student-Study-Repository/TOSSR/README.md

 ## Description
 A web platform for students to share and discover module specific study materials including flashcards and quizzes.
+This software is currently intended to be used by Universioty of Glasgow Students only.

 ## Prerequisites
 - Python 3.10+ (Project developed with Python 3.14)